 Dr Garry is the world's second-greatest living architectural sociologist.
+Quite by accident he created a whole new theoretical apparatus for looking at the place of architecture in society, that itself spawned a mini-school of thought.
 No, really.
-Just ask anyone.
+Just ask anyone—that bloke on the bus who was cutting his toenails, for example.
 Click here to find out what architectural sociology is.
 If you walk away from that experience unconvinced about Dr Garry's claim, we shall … well, do nothing, actually.

 Dr Garry is an Aussie who spent 15 years as an academic at architecture schools in Australia and the United States, and then migrated into the real world.
 He is the author of three books published in the United States and the United Kingdom on computer-aided design; mathematics; and sociology.
 They have been translated into four languages.
 Maybe five or six.